nuket/dockarchive/README.md

 Dockerfiles
 ===========

-Dockerfiles that can be included into other Dockerfiles to build various, related Ubuntu images for Docker.
+A collection of Dockerfiles that can be included into other Dockerfiles to build various, related Ubuntu images for Docker.
+This is also an attempt to codify best practices.

 Creating uniform includable files means that Docker image creation will take full advantage of the Docker caching mechanism.